Skip to main content

 Q: Which are the best places/suburbs to live in Luanda as an expat?

-A: The southern suburb of Luanda Sul is less busy, newer, and nicer-looking than the city centre, but then if you work in the city you have what can sometimes be a two-hour commute through crawling traffic.
+A: The southern suburb of Luanda Sul is less busy, newer, and nicer-looking than the city centre, but if you work in the city you have what can sometimes be a two-hour commute through crawling traffic.

 Q: How do you rate the standard of accommodation in Luanda?